 We've turned around 180 degrees to see Mt.
 Tabor and The Rose, both of which were built as private houses.
 On the right is the Golden Tree, a guild hall that over the centuries served tanners, then upholsterers, and finally brewers.

 Here's De Roose and the Gulden Boom again, followed by De Zwaan or Swan, which was the guild hall of butchers, and the Star, which served judges.

 The Golden Tree, or Gulden Boom, is topped with a statue of the Governor of Holland, Charles of Lorraine, on a pedestal trimmed with hops, apropos beer.

 De Zwaan, for butchers, is appropriately solid and grim.

 Here are the guild halls flanking one side of the Maison du Roi: from left to right, they are the annex to the King's House; the Pigeon, which served painters (and where Victor Hugo stayed part of the time he was exiled from France), and the Golden Galleon, which served tailors and has a statue up top of Bishop Saint Boniface.

 Next to the bishop, on the right, is l'Ange, the Angel, which belonged to the Abbey of Forest.

 On the other side of the King's House: the Little Fox and Peacock, private houses.

 What do the bourgeois do?
 Shop, of course.
-Here's one proto-mall near the Grand Place.
+Here's a proto-mall near the Grand Place.
 It's the Galeries Hubert, built in 1847 and 234 yards long.
-From the first, it was a major hit, even among the city's many French expatriates, who couldn't imagine anything duller that Brussels.
+From the first, it was a major hit, despite its infinite repetition.

 A commemorative plaque.